Jun 4, 2018

 The cutting and stripping process is completed at the same time on the wire processing machine.
 In this case, the insulation is only stripped on one end at 0.25” in preparation for the end user.
 The other end will get IDC crimped directly through the insulation, explained in the paragraph below.
 Some things to look for in the cutting process are measurements, scrapes on the PVC insulation and scrapes on the copper strands.
 Roughly 5% of the pieces should be measured during the cutting process after the machine operator is sure that the machine is set to the correct settings.

 The blades that cut and strip the wire need to be set to crunch down to 0.049” as stated above when I mentioned the diameter of the copper inside the insulation.
-However, it’s very important that the machine doesn’t push the blades too far down causing strands to cut or get scraped.
+However, the machine mustn’t push the blades too far down causing strands to cut or get scraped.
 It’s easy to see a scraped tinned copper strand because the tin will be removed and a copper (brass look) will appear in plain view.
 Cut, broken or scraped copper strands can change the current, conductivity and overall settings for the end user’s application, so it’s important to put these items on a checklist for the machine operator to be aware of as they cut the wires.

 IDC Crimping UL1007 18 AWG Wire